Disco Chess vs ChessTraining.app: Two Free Chess Training Platforms Compared

 Key Takeaways

-- Both platforms implement the Woodpecker Method and are free to use (ChessTraining.app has an optional £1.99 curated set).
+- Both platforms apply the woodpecker method and are free to use (ChessTraining.app has an optional £1.99 curated set).

-- ChessTraining.app offers a broader suite: tactics, openings (with NPL engine), endgames, visualization, and more.
+- ChessTraining.app offers tactics, openings (NPL engine), endgames, visualization, recall, and Play the Masters.

 - ChessTraining.app lets you build custom sets (20-500 puzzles).
-Disco Chess provides pre-built curated sets.
+Disco Chess provides pre-built curated sets for tactics and GM-authored courses for openings.

 The ChessTraining.app Approach